corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/troubleshooting/cluster-health.md

 If one of the pods restarts, use `kubectl describe` to determine why the pod restarted.
 It may be that the pod does not have sufficient resources and was terminated by Kubernetes due to an out of memory condition.
-If this is the case, increase the requested resources in the deployment configuration YAML file and them upgrade the Helm install.
+If this is the case, increase the requested resources in the deployment configuration YAML file and then upgrade the Helm install.
 For example:

 ```shell